jmooremcc/xmlGUI/README.md

     <button name="delBtn" bg="red" image="gearIcon.png" >
 Inside your class, you would access this button widget using self.delBtn.

-This is a highly experimental library offered with no guarantees or warranties, so use it at your own risk.
+This is a highly experimental library offered "As Is" with no guarantees or warranties, so use it at your own risk.

 Please look at the GUI_Menu_Maker.pdf file for more information.